Matrix calculation with NumPy

 [0, 1, 5]])

-By default, it always sorts with respect to the rows, but if sorting by another dimension is desired, it must be specified through the axis variable.
+By default, it sorts always with respect to the rows, but if you want it to sort with respect to another dimension, you have to specify it through the axis variable.

 arr = np.array([[3, 2, 4], [5, 0, 1]])